 Can I get Venus dimples in New York without plastic surgery?

 If you don’t opt for MuscleShadowing and BodyBanking, Dr. Streinbrech creates or emphasizes your Venus dimples with Kybella®.
 Kybella is an injectable, synthetic form of deoxycholic acid, which your body uses to process digested fat.
 When injected into fat that covers your posterior superior iliac spine indentations, Kybella melts the fat away to reveal the desired concaves.

 You’ll need a series of up to six treatments with Kybella to melt the fat and create Venus dimples.
 If you don’t have excess fat in that area, Kybella won’t work for you.
 In such cases, Dr. Streinbrech recommends cosmetic surgery to put the final touches on your physique with Venus dimples.

-To find out how to make your back look its sexiest this summer, call our office or use the online form to contact us for a Venus dimples consultation.
+To find out how to make your back look its sexiest this summer, call our New York office or use the online form to contact us for a Venus dimples consultation.

 Plastic Surgery from Head to ToeServices >

 The Plastic Surgery Podcast with Dr. Philip Miller

 Tune into The Plastic Surgery Podcast, hosted by facial plastic surgeon Dr. Philip Miller.
 Dr. Miller is here to answer your questions, de-mystify plastic surgery, and help you feel more knowledgeable and empowered about any procedure performed at our center.

 Episode 37: Top 10 Reasons Not To Get A Rhinoplasty ( Plastic Surgery)20 min

 Episode 36: Do You Have to Break the Nose for Rhinoplasty?2 min